jmesich/travel_data/README.md

 #### This repo will contain several python scripts which analyzes and visualizes different types of travel data.

 Currently contains:
-- NYC Uber Rides using Streamlit, Pandas and numpy
+- NYC Uber Rides Dashboard using Streamlit, Pandas and numpy